I sat in my little living room scrolling through the realtor websites at all the homes I wished I could have. The ones I wished I could afford.

 The ones that were bigger than this one, grander than this one, more perfect than this one.
 I did this same routine daily; pull up each realtor site, check the new homes, and become more depressed as it seemed like it would never happen.

-We have been house hunting for months and nothing was right.
+We had been house hunting for months and nothing was right.
 It never “felt” right.
 It wasn’t in our budget, right.
 It didn’t have everything we wanted, right.
 It wasn’t in a good location, right.

-Now, we’re 5 people, living in less than 1,000 square feet.
+Now, we were 5 people, living in less than 1,000 square feet.
 A little house, in a little neighborhood, with a little yard.

 With my mind enveloped in all the emotions that began to well up inside of me, I’d angrily exit out of each site in a sad state of self-pity.

 And every time I tucked the kids into the same tiny bed together, I felt a little more miserable.
 And each time I saw my friend’s pretty houses on Facebook, I got a little more jealous.

-But then my little complaints became bigger problems (to me. so for everyone around me).
+But then my little complaints became bigger problems (to me, so for everyone around me).
 I saw everything wrong in my life.
-And everything, EVERYTHING, was wrong because of our tiny little house.

 I could see all the things I wanted, but didn’t have.
-I remembered everytime I prayed and the Lord “didn’t answer”.
+I remembered every time I prayed and the Lord “didn’t answer”.
 I let the enemy tell me that God didn’t care.

 And it was all because I was unhappy in my season.
 But what I didn’t realize at the time was that my “season” was all part of God’s plan.